awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 **Important**
 If you choose **Yes, Update Bucket Policy**, CloudFront updates bucket permissions to grant the specified OAI permission to read files in your bucket\.
 However, CloudFront does not remove existing permissions\.
 If users currently have permission to access the files in your bucket using Amazon S3 URLs, they will still have that permission after CloudFront updates your bucket permissions\.
 To view or remove existing bucket permissions, use a method provided by Amazon S3\.

    If you want to manually update permissions on your Amazon S3 bucket, choose **No, I Will Update Permissions**\.
-For more information, see [Granting the OAI Permission to Read Files in Your Amazon S3 Bucket](#private-content-granting-permissions-to-oai)\.
+For more information, see [Granting the OAI permission to read files in your Amazon S3 bucket](#private-content-granting-permissions-to-oai)\.

 1. Choose **Yes, Edit**\.

 1. If you have more than one origin, repeat the steps to add an OAI for each one\.

-### Creating an OAI Using the CloudFront API<a name="private-content-creating-oai-api"></a>
+### Creating an OAI using the CloudFront API<a name="private-content-creating-oai-api"></a>

-If you already have an origin access identity and you want to reuse it instead of creating another one, skip to [Adding an OAI to Your Distribution Using the CloudFront API](#private-content-adding-oai-api)\.
+If you already have an origin access identity and you want to reuse it instead of creating another one, skip to [Adding an OAI to your distribution using the CloudFront API](#private-content-adding-oai-api)\.

 To create a CloudFront OAI using the CloudFront API, use the `POST Origin Access Identity` API action\.
 The response includes an `Id` and an `S3CanonicalUserId` for the new OAI\.
 Make note of these values because you use them later in the process:
 + **Id element** – You use the value of the `Id` element to associate the OAI with your distribution\.